Queue

 Most queue processors need to read or write data.
 Define a table and reference it via deps — the framework wires table name, IAM permissions, and typed client automatically.

-type Order = { id: string; product: string; amount: number; status: string };
+type Order = { tag: string; product: string; amount: number; status: string };

 type FulfillmentEvent = { orderId: string; warehouse: string };